Krow10/Halborn-Applicant-CTFs/HalbornCTF_Solidity_Ethereum/CTF1_NFTMarketplace/report.md

 This allows the poster to then cancel the order through the `cancelSellOrder` function which doesn't check that the `msg.sender` is the owner of the NFT but only if it's the owner of the sell order.

-Hence, an attacker can steal any NFT listed on the marketplace.
+Hence, an attacker can steal any NFT approved to the marketplace.

 ### Code
 ```